Title: A Watcher's Word

 “It’s the weekend, teenagers are known to oversleep,” she chided.

 “Not that teenager,” he affirmed.
 “I don’t think that one actually does sleep.”
 And he had a point.
 Buffy had tried and mostly failed to understand the kid.
 She’d tried to take her under her wing, but Ariela was pretty independent from the get go.
 They’d ridden the subway together, Buffy thinking she needed the big sister act but Ariela was no green kid when it came to the slaying.
-She was book-smart too with a sense of humour Buffy didn’t get.
-She was always in the library during free periods and even asked if she could look at the books Buffy kept locked in her own office.
+She was book-smart too with a sense of humour Buffy didn’t get and she was always in the library during free periods and even asked if she could look at the books Buffy kept locked in her own office.
 She was a bit of a mystery all round though by all accounts the other girls liked her.

 “Mr Wood was concerned.
 He's gone over to her apartment block to check.”

 Buffy entered her office at the far end of the corridor.
 The offices were boxed on the right hand side to face the windows and, when they’d moved in, she’d picked the second largest, furthest away from the elevator with its own restroom and by far the best shower.
 She pulled some spare clothes from a filing cabinet and took a juice from her refrigerator.
 Her office had formally belonged to the head librarian of the New York division and she’d left the heavy book stacks as they were, choosing not to redecorate as Robin had.
 She rather liked the gravitas of the room and the solidity of the tradition.
-They kept all the more ‘private’ books in there -the ones that needed keeping away from the really curious according to Willow, who was the best judge of such things.
+They kept all the more ‘private’ books in there: the ones that needed keeping away from the really curious according to Willow, who was the best judge of such things.

 Buffy took a shower and thought of her friends.
 Willow was currently giving it another go with Kennedy who was proving very hard to shake.
 Willow had broken up with her at least twice to Buffy's knowledge but somehow there was always the next trip planned.
 She was so unlike Oz and Tara it was hard to understand the deal except that Kennedy was unflinching in her devotion and it's hard to resist someone who so very much wants to be in love with you.
 Buffy understood that all too well.
 Kennedy was no soft touch, but in her own way she wanted Willow to be Willow and not even Xander could object to that.
 Other people's relationships were always the hardest to fathom.
 Xander himself would date different women but she knew that none of them meant anything to him.
 He had enough confidence for the night but no stomach for a long term relationship.
 Nothing was quite right after Anya for him.